nbrady-techempower/TFB-Documentation/docs/Development/Installation-Guide.md

 # Enter the VM, then run a test
 $ vagrant ssh
 vagrant@TFB-all:~$ cd ~/FrameworkBenchmarks
-# Note: "--install server" is unnecessary for vagrant and is not included below
 vagrant@TFB-all:~/FrameworkBenchmarks$ toolset/run-tests.py --mode verify --test gemini
 # For non-Windows users only (will break Windows environments):
 # If the local version of your code does not mirror the code in your virtual machine, then run the following: